 I go to my Studio with a glass of wine and a cheese plate.
 I turn on a television show that I have already seen that is comforting and won’t distract (Friends, Sex and the City, Parks and Recreation, Grey’s Anatomy, Property Brothers).
 And I type.
 No kids or husband allowed.
 No phone calls or notifications.
 Just me and all my imaginary friends.
 It’s fun.
 It doesn’t feel like work.

-Now Friday night parties are Friday, Saturday, and Sunday parties.
+Now Friday night Process Parties are Friday, Saturday, and Sunday parties.
 Sometimes a post-work Thursday night party.
 I want to be there.
 I want to be with my manuscript.
 I want to play.

 This is the process – finding new ways to allow myself to play.